 1. Always be mindful of the environment and respectful of the community guidelines that already exist.

 2. Seal each rock and do not add/attach anything to the rocks, as there is no guarantee that it will stay on and not become liter or swallowing hazards for children or wildlife.

 3. This is a gifting project.
 Many Facebook groups remind their members that this is about gifting and not always expecting to find a rock or get recognition when yours is found.

-4. Do not hide rocks at national parks or state parks, on private property, or on Washington State Ferries.
+4. Do not hide rocks in national parks or state parks, on private property, or on Washington State Ferries.

 5. Pinterest and Facebook are great places to find inspiration for colorful creations and creative messages.